CWWhitney/ethnobotanyR/cran-comments.md

 *Added new functions for quantitative assessment *Added an alluvial plot for comparing UR across species, uses and experts
 * fixed a bug in the RIs and RFCs functions
+* Swapped out reshape for reshape2 (for future chnges to this as a tidy package)